coq/coq/doc/sphinx/language/extensions/canonical.rst

   Fail Check forall (e : EQ.type) (a b : EQ.obj e), (a, b) == (a, b).

-The error message is telling that Coq has no idea on how to compare pairs of objects.
-The following construction is telling Coq exactly how to do that.
+The error message is telling that Rocq has no idea on how to compare pairs of objects.
+The following construction is telling Rocq exactly how to do that.

 .. coqtop:: all